alyssamichelle/progress/The Future of JS 2018.md

 ### AR/VR
 On our more ballsy-prediction-scale, we predict that libraries and frameworks will start diving into the AR/VR scene more thoroughly.
 We hope that 2018 will have some fun and interesting reveals.

-This month the WebXR Viewer app was released for download on the [itunes store](https://itunes.apple.com/us/app/webxr-viewer/id1295998056?ls=1&mt=8).
+This month Mozilla announced the WebXR Viewer app was released for download on the [itunes store](https://itunes.apple.com/us/app/webxr-viewer/id1295998056?ls=1&mt=8).
 The app will let you view pages created with [webxr-polyfill Javascript library](https://www.github.com/mozilla/webxr-polyfill) to see j
+Mozilla’s WebXR Viewer is an augmented reality (AR) viewer that lets you create and run AR experiences built with web technologies and ARKit.

 The WebXR Viewer app lets you view web pages created with the webxr-polyfill Javascript library, an experimental library we created as part of our explorations.
 > This app is not intended to be a full-fledged web browser, but rather a way to test, demonstrate and share AR experiments created with web technology.